lmihailovic/.bin/README.md

 > [!IMPORTANT]
 > The script assumes that the user is running Zen browser.
 I could also make this settable by the user if someone has a need for it.
 - `photoIGFormatter.sh` - takes the photos passed as arguments, and outputs them in size and format best suited for Instagram's compression algorithm.
 Dependency on `imagemagick`.
-- `print_colors.sh` - displays current terminal colors
+- `print_colors.sh` - displays current terminal colors.